leangjia/blender_docs/manual/editors/outliner.rst

    This feature is not yet implemented.
 Delete
    Deletes the selected data-block.
+Add Library Override
+   Add a local :doc:`override </files/linked_libraries/library_overrides>` of this linked data-block.
+Add Library Override Hierarchy
+   Add a local :doc:`override </files/linked_libraries/library_overrides>` of this linked data-block, and its hierarchy of dependencies.
 Remap Users
    Remap Users of a data-block to another one (of same type of course).
    This means you can e.g. replace all usages of a material or texture by another one.